The Lakeside House.

 - 9am — Pickleball before it gets hot.

 - 11am — Swim.
-Water hits 24°C in late August, warmer than the Pacific gets all year — the kids will tell you the moment it crosses.
+Water hits 22°C by late July and peaks at 24°C in late August — warmer than the Pacific gets all year, and the kids will tell you the moment it crosses.

 - 1pm — Lunch on the deck.
 The BBQ is propane.